SecretOnline/bot/README.md

 To find out which group a command is in, use `~which` and put the name of the command after (e.g. `~which github`).
 Don't forget you can get help for each command with `~help`.

-#### Enabling and Disabling command groups
+#### Enabling and Disabling Addons

-Don't like the default command groups?
+Don't like the default addons?
 That's OK.
 They're designed to give you an idea of what secret_bot can do, but still provide some useful things.
 Luckily for you, you don't have to use them forever.

-To remove a command group from your server, use `~disable-addon` and put the group name at the end (e.g. `~disable-addon flipping` if you don't want table flipping).
+To remove an addon from your server, use `~disable-addon` and put its name at the end (e.g. `~disable-addon flipping` if you don't want table flipping).

-Of course, there's a counterpart where you can add commands using `~enable-addon` for adding command groups.
+Of course, there's a counterpart where you can add commands using `~enable-addon` for adding addons.
 Remember to do `~help enable-addon` if you forget how it works.

 This is how you add/remove commands that come with bot.
 You can add your own commands (for in-jokes and other things), which wil be explained in a later section.